RamoramaInteractive/Einbrechen-Lohnt-Sich-Nicht/README.md

 - [Notes](#notes)

 ## Introduction
-During my bachelor studies in Digital Media I developed the short animation film *Einbrechen Lohnt sich nicht (Breaking in does not pay)* with Blender 2.76.
+During my bachelor studies in *Digital Media* at the [Fulda University of Applied Science](https://www.hs-fulda.de/en/home) I developed the short animation film *Einbrechen Lohnt sich nicht (Breaking in does not pay)* with Blender 2.76.
 The time period to complete the film was between October and December.
 Through this film I also learned the basics of modeling 3D objects, storyboarding, lighting and animating.

 This film is about a burglar who breaks into a house because he discovered a huge bag of money in a window.
 But a nasty surprise is waiting for him.